 The fountain in the photo to the right isn’t being repaired because of vandalism.
 Built in the 1600s, the Latona Fountain at the Palace of Versailles outside Paris desperately needed some TLC.
 Yes, the marble sculptures were damaged, but fixing what the public can’t see — the infrastructure — is more important.
 The fountain’s hydraulic system feeds the 50 (yes, 50) other fountains from underground reservoirs at the 2,000-acre site.

 Since many of you are engineers, I thought you would find this 16-month, three-phase project fascinating.
 (I couldn’t find the cost, but restoring a three-century-old asset must take millions of dollars.)
-I saw it in April while attending the Intermat construction trade show in Paris.
+I saw it in April while attending the Intermat construction trade show